tldr-pages/tldr/pages/linux/ethtool.md

 > Display and modify Network Interface Controller (NIC) parameters.
 > More information: <http://man7.org/linux/man-pages/man8/ethtool.8.html>.

-- Print the current settings for an interface:
+- Display the current settings for an interface:

 `ethtool {{eth0}}`

-- Print the driver information for an interface:
+- Display the driver information for an interface:

 `ethtool --driver {{eth0}}`

-- Print the network usage statistics for an interface:
+- Display the network usage statistics for an interface:

 `ethtool --statistics {{eth0}}`